9.2 Utilizing Route Reconciliation Exception

 Route Reconciliation Exception parameters page

 1. The Process Scheduler Request page displays.
-Use it to enter or update parameters, such as process output format.
+Select OK.

 Process Scheduler Request page